pipauwel/IFCtoRDF/README.md

 This code relies on two other libraries, namely an [EXPRESStoOWL library](https://github.com/pipauwel/EXPRESStoOWL) and [IFCParserLib library](https://github.com/pipauwel/ifcParserLib).

 ## Test files
 This repository also contains the test files used for this code, including the expected logs.
-These files are in the [testfiles folder](https://github.com/pipauwel/IFCtoRDF/tree/master/testfiles).
+These files are used for the maven unit testing and can hence be found in the [src/test folder](https://github.com/pipauwel/IFCtoRDF/tree/master/src/test).
 These are small samples, but they cover most of the code and most of the most common cases in IFC-SPFF files used in the construction industry.

 ## Bugs and contact
-Please report bugs and errors (pipauwel.pauwels@ugent.be) - your input in making this code better is heavily appreciated.
+Please report bugs and errors (pipauwel.pauwels@ugent.be) - your input in making this code better is highly appreciated.